At Whitefield Primary School, our children are Mathematicians!

 When teaching mathematics, we intend to use a variety of teaching methods and resources that allow all pupils equal access to mathematics and to experience maths success and enjoyment throughout their lives.
 Over time, children will become more resilient learners who are able to understand that to make mistakes or become stuck is a necessary step in any learning.
 Children will be appropriately challenged and supported through varied fluency, reasoning and problem solving.
 Irrespective of personal starting points, children will explore maths in depth, and use a range of mathematical vocabulary to reason and explain their own thinking.
 Pupils will continue to build their knowledge by recalling and adding to previous knowledge and skills, then apply these new skills to a wide variety of contexts both within maths and across the curriculum.

-We implement our approach through quality first teaching and the delivery of appropriately pitched work for all groups of learners supported by the materials from White Rose Scheme of Learning, NCETM and an external maths consultant.
+We implement our approach through quality first teaching and the delivery of appropriately pitched work for all groups of learners supported by the My Mastery materials from Ark Curriculum Plus.
+Additionally to this, we have our own Primary Mastery Specialist who works closely with NW3 Maths hub and we engage in regular up to date training from NCETM.

 Embedded throughout lessons are the 5 Principles of Mastery.
 To ensure lessons are coherent they are broken down into small, connected steps that gradually unfold the concept, providing access for all children and leading to a generalisation of the concept and the ability to apply to a range of concepts.
 Representations are used in lessons to expose the mathematical structure being taught, with the aim to be that pupils can do the maths without recourse to the representation.
 Mathematical thinking encourages the pupils to think, reason and discuss ideas and strategies within their classroom environment.
+By embedding oracy strategies in mathematics lessons, we empower children to articulate their thinking, justify their reasoning and learn collaboratively, resulting in excellent mathematical achievement.
 Pupils become fluent mathematicians through quick and efficient recall of facts and procedures and the flexibility to move between different contexts and representations of mathematics.
-Variation is built on over a sequence of lessons and represents concepts in more than one way.
+Variation is built over a sequence of lessons and represents concepts in more than one way.

 Through our Maths Mastery approach, number fluency is continually developed within early years, our Mathematical curriculum covers ‘Number and Shape, Space and Measures.’
 Children participate in short maths sessions daily and are given time to explore mathematical concepts, test ideas, develop their understanding and practise taught skills through play.
+Planning ensures that a rich exploration of numbers builds a strong, deep number sense.
+Rather than focusing on counting to 10, children grasp the meaning of ‘the oneness of one’ and look at each cardinal value carefully.
 Maths can be found in all areas of our provision and children experience it in a purposeful and meaningful context within their play and daily routines.
 Our mud kitchen, water wall, construction areas, large sand pit and domestic role play are just some of the areas in which children can explore number, shape, space and measures.
 Children are encouraged to use their mathematical understanding and skills to solve real life problems and practitioners are trained to identify and extend opportunities to foster this.

 EYFS read a wide range of texts which are carefully linked to their main themes.
 They also have a list of texts which are used throughout the year to support mathematical concepts.